-Pittsburgh is known for its brutal winter weather.
+Pittsburgh is known for its brutal winter weather and winter driving hazards.
 Every year, heavy winds, snowdrifts, and ice storms combine to create miserable driving conditions.
-When mixed with the region’s steep hills and winding roads, driving through Pittsburgh can be treacherous.
+When mixed with the region’s steep hills and winding roads, driving through Pittsburgh roads conditions can be treacherous.

 The conditions are similar across Pennsylvania.
 In 2017, PennDOT recorded:

 - 3,142 accidents and 23 fatalities due to ice and ice patches on the road